The Story of a Mira Dog

 A Labernese Mira puppy lying on the ground

-Evaluation & Training
+Evaluation and Training

 Getting put to the test